nch3ng/md-chips-select/README.md

 Inject the modules "ngAnimate" & "md.chips.select" when you initialize the app.
 Ex: angular.module("yourApp", ['ngAnimate', 'md.chips.select']);

-Add an array for ngModel (selected)
+Add an array for ngModel (selected) in your controller
 <p>
 Ex: $scope.selectedItems = []
 </p>